EMV Payment Tokenization vs. Data Security Tokenization: A Guide

 Let’s imagine that we maximized the security of a payment token by totally restricting its use.
 Essentially, the token would have zero functionality.
 The token would be a random, useless value that only aesthetically resembled a PAN.
 This maximum-security type of token is referred to as a data security token.
 If compromised, it cannot be used anywhere for anything.
 It is simply a random surrogate value that a data security tokenization vendor has created and irreversibly mapped to the original, sensitive data.

 Both payment tokenization and data security tokenization implementations can issue tokens to be card-based (a 1:1 mapping between the PAN and a token).
 This feature enables convenient card-on-file features such as recurring payments and one-click checkouts.

 Data security tokenization solutions handle more than just cardholder data.
 These solutions may be able to handle personally identifiable information (PII), protected health information (PHI), or other forms of sensitive data that may be regulated by data security and/or data privacy regulations such as GDPR, CCPA, and HIPAA.
 In comparison, payment tokenization is designed solely to protect payment cardholder data.

 From a PCI-compliance perspective, a subtle difference between payment tokenization and data security tokenization is the potential shift in fraud liability involved with the implementation of payment tokenization.
 For example, if the merchant uses EMV payment tokenization technology but has failed to use an EMV chip reader in their POS system, the liability of payment card fraud shifts from the card issuer to the merchant.

 EMV Tokenization Takeaways

 Payment tokenization is a better way for cardholders to make digital payments.
-In general, payment tokenization gives consumers a more secure way to pay from their apps, smart watch, mobile phones, or web browser.
+In general, payment tokenization gives consumers a more secure way to pay from their apps, smart watches, mobile phones, or web browsers.
 Payment tokenization is designed to improve the security of the digital transaction ecosystem and reassure consumers about inherently less secure payment channels.